rhayes777/PyAutoFit/README.rst

 For fits to large data-sets **PyAutoFit** provides tools to manipulate the vast library of results output.

 Lets pretend we performed the Gaussian fit above to 100 indepedent data-sets.
-Every **PyAutoFit** output contains metadata meaning that we can immediately load it via the **aggregator** into a Python script or Jupyter notebook:
+Every **PyAutoFit** output contains metadata allowing us to load it via the **aggregator** into a Python script or Jupyter notebook:

 .. code-block:: python

-    # Lets pretend we've used a Phase object to fit 100 different datasets with the same model.
-The results of
+    # Lets pretend we fitted 100 different datasets with the same model
-    # these 100 fits are in a structured output format in this folder.
+    # and the results of these 100 fits are in the output folder:
     output_path = "/path/to/gaussian_x100_fits/"

-    # To create an instance of the aggregator, we pass it the output path above.
-The aggregator will detect that
+    # We create an instance of the aggregatorby passing it the output path above.
-    # 100 fits using a specific phase have been performed and that their results are in this folder.
+    # The aggregator detects that 100 unique fits have been performed.
     agg = af.Aggregator(directory=str(output_path))

-    # The aggregator can now load results from these fits.
-The command below loads results as instances of the
+    # To load the result of every fit we call the aggregator's values method.
+This
-    # Samples class, which provides the non-linear seach parameter samples, log-likelihood values, etc.
+    # creates 100 instances of the Samples class, providing parameter samples,
+    # log-likelihood, weights, etc or every fit.
     samples = agg.values("samples")

-    # The results of all 100 non-linear searches are now available.
-The command below creates a list of
+    # This list of Samples provides detailed information on every fit.
+Lets create
+    # 100 instances of the Gaussian class using each fit's maximum log-likelihood
-    # instances of the best-fit model parameters of all 100 model fits (many other results are available, e.g.
+    # model.(many results are available, e.g. marginalized 1D parameter estimates,
-    # marginalized 1D parameter estimates, errors, Bayesian evidences, etc.).
+    # errors, Bayesian evidences, etc.).
-    instances = [output.max_log_likelihood_instance for samps in samples]
+    instances = [samps.max_log_likelihood_instance for samps in samples]

-    # These are instances of the 'model-components' defined using the PyAutoFit Python class format illustrated
+    # These are instance of the 'model-components' defined using the Python class
-    # in figure 1.
-For the Gaussian class, each instance in this list is an instance of this class and its parameters
-    # are accessible.
+    # format illustrated above.
-    print("Instance Parameters \n")
+    print("First Gaussian Instance Parameters \n")
     print("centre = ", instances[0].centre)
     print("intensity = ", instances[0].intensity)
     print("sigma = ", instances[0].sigma)

-    # The aggregator can be customized to interface with model-specific aspects of a project like the data and
+    # The aggregator interfaces with many aspects of a model fit.
+Below, the aggregator
-    # fitting procedure.
-Below, the aggregator has been set up to provide instances of all 100 datasets.
+    # loads instances of all 100 datasets.
     datasets = agg.values("dataset")

-    # If the datasets are fitted with many different phases (e.g. with different models), the aggregator's filter
+    # If fits using many different models were performed, the aggregator's filter
-    # tool can be used to load results of a specific phase (and therefore model).
+    # tool can be used to load results of a specific model.
-    phase_name = "phase_example"
+    dataset_name = "gaussian_dataset_0"
-    samples = agg.filter(agg.phase == phase_name).values("samples")
+    samples = agg.filter(agg.dataset == dataset_name).values("samples")

 Phases
 ------